PCNTDA gets 26,000 applications for 4,883 flats under PMAY, last date extended to April 18

-As anticipated, the Pimpri-Chinchwad Newtownship Development Authority (PCNTDA) has received a good response for 4,883 flats which it is constructing under the Pradhan Mantri Awas Yojana (PMAY).
-As of now, 26,000 citizens have applied for it.
-As a result, the last day of receiving the applications which was March 31 has now been extended till April 18.
+The Pimpri-Chinchwad Newtownship Development Authority (PCNTDA) has received as many as 26,000 applications for the 4,883 flats it is constructing under the Pradhan Mantri Awas Yojana (PMAY).
+As a result, the last day of receiving applications has been extended from March 31 to April 18.

-PCNTDA, better known as Pradhikaran, is constructing the flats under two categories — Economically Weaker Section and Low Income Group.
+PCNTDA, better known as Pradhikaran, is constructing the flats under two categories.
+One is for those under Economically Weaker Section and the other is for Low Income Group.
+Both are under PMAY.
 It is constructing 3,317 flats under EWS and 1,566 flats under Low Income Group.
-Both are under PMAY.

-“We have so far received 26,000 applications for the 4883 flats which we are constructing under PMAY.
-As many as 20,000 citizens have registered themselves,” PCNTDA CEO Bansi Gawli told The Indian Express.
-In view of the overwhelming response and demand for people’s representatives, Gawli said they have extended the deadline for making applications.
-“The new deadline is April 18,” he said.
+“We have received 26,000 applications for the 4,883 flats…20,000 citizens have registered themselves,” PCNTDA CEO Bansi Gawli told The Indian Express on Wednesday.
+“The new deadline is April 18,” he added.

+At least 60 per cent of the work on the 4,883 flats under construction, has already been completed, Gawli said.
+“So, we have decided to hold the lottery for flats on May 17,” he said.
+The draw of lots is likely to be held online, officials said.

+The flats under EWS are much cheaper at Rs 9.90 lakh per flat.
+Since the central government will be subsiding each flat in this category, the cost will come down to Rs 7.40 lakh per flat, PCNTDA officials said.
+Each flat under PMAY measures 300 square feet.

 – Stay updated with the latest Pune news.
 Follow Express Pune on Twitter here and on Facebook here.
 You can also join our Express Pune Telegram channel here.

-The flats under EWS are much cheaper.
-The cost of one flat is Rs 9.90 lakh.
-Since the Central government will be providing subsidies for it, the cost of the flat will come down to around 7.40 lakh, PCNTDA officials said.
-Each flat under PMAY measures 300 square feet.

-The flats under LIG will, however, be costly.
-Each one costs Rs 32 lakh.
-With the Central government subsidy, the price of the flat will come down to Rs 30 lakh.
-Each flat under LIG measures 600 square feet.
-“The cost of the flats under LIG is higher because it is double the size of the flats on offer under PMAY.
-The market price of each flat is around Rs 45-50 lakh but we are offering it for around Rs 30 lakh,” Gawli said.

-Gawli said the flats under both the categories are being offered to those whose annual income is less than Rs 3 lakh.
-Besides, he or she should be a resident of India and should not own a house anywhere in the country.
+The flats under both categories are being offered to those whose annual income is less than Rs 3 lakh, is a resident of India and doesn’t own a house anywhere in the country.

-Officials said the applications are available on http://www.pcntda.org.in.
-They will have to apply through lottery.pcntda.org.in before April 18.

-Meanwhile, PCNTDA officials said in all, they would be constructing 6,309 flats for the poor.
-At a meeting held recently, Rs 728 crore were sanctioned for the projects.
+PCNTDA officials said they will construct a total of 6,309 flats for the poor.
+At a meeting held recently, Rs 728 crore was sanctioned for the project.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines